 This is a common step–even the best photographers will often make final adjustments to photographs.
 So don’t feel bad about

 For this article, we’ll be assuming that you have access to Adobe Photoshop, Lightroom, GIMP, or some other piece of software that will help you edit your photos.
 If you don’t have access, you should definitely look into it.
-These final edits can make a huge difference in the final product from your DIY photography.
+These final edits can make a huge difference in the final product of your DIY photography.

 With that in mind, let’s jump into some of the steps you’ll want to take.

-Touch ups and minor corrections
+Touch-ups and minor corrections

-In almost every photograph, you’ll find small imperfections and blemishes that are captured by the camera.
+In almost every product photograph, you’ll find small imperfections and blemishes that are captured by the camera.
 Things like dust and hairs can catch the light and appear in your photograph in unflattering ways.

 Luckily, you can take care of these small dots, speckles, and lines with just a few clicks.

-Lastly, you can zoom in closely and do manual touch ups using a superfine brush tool.
+Lastly, you can zoom in closely and do manual touch-ups using a superfine brush tool.
 But that’s not recommended unless you have no other options.

 Note: Be sure to create a copy of your original image in a new layer before making changes.
-That way you can compare the final result with the original and easily revert back if you need to.
+That way, you can compare the final result with the original and easily revert back if you need to.

 Another change that you may want to make during the editing process is to continue to correct the colors in the photograph.